 - It’s important to know whether you are dealing with a young bird (born this summer) or an older bird (the young's parents) which would be less tender.
 This is more noticeable at the start of the season. while older birds benefit from slower cooking at a lower temperature.

-- Slightly plumper than a partridge or a pigeon, it’s best to allow one grouse per person - and if that’s too much the leftovers are worth keeping.
+- Plumper than a partridge or a pigeon, it’s best to allow one grouse per person - and if that’s too much the leftovers are worth keeping.

 - Grouse is a lean bird, so needs to be cooked carefully to prevent it from drying out.
 It should be served pink, as this ensures that the moisture is retained in the flesh.

 - The offal is not to be missed - pan-fry the liver and heart and serve it on a slice of good toast, preferably sourdough.

 - Young birds are best for quick roasting: To prepare simple roast grouse just season the birds well and rub with a little butter; sear in a hot oven-proof pan on their backs and on each side and the breast until golden brown.
 Then turn them back onto their backs and roast in a hot oven (around 220*C for around 12 minutes.
 Rest for another 12 minutes before serving.

 - Older birds are best cooked long and slow by pot roasting or casseroling.
 Braise whole or jointed birds in a mix of stock and red wine for around 45 minutes and allow to cool in the stock to keep the meat moist.

 - Grouse holds strong flavours well and makes a good Indian curry, a Moroccan tagine or an Asian chilli, ginger and soy sauce.